-For general tips on what to do in Norway, read this post but for now, it is all about the best winter destinations in Norway.
+For general tips on what to do in Norway, read this post, but it is all about the best winter destinations in Norway.

 Here are some of the best places to visit in Norway during the winter:

 No trip to Norway in winter is complete without a stop in the Arctic Circle.
-Famous for its 18th-century wooden houses and unbeatable natural landscapes, the majority of the city is perched on the island of Tromsoya.
+Famous for its 18th-century wooden houses and unbeatable natural landscapes, most of the city is perched on the island of Tromsoya.

 Surrounded by birch tree forests that last for days and numerous museums to learn more about the North Pole, Tromso itself is a highlight on any Norway itinerary.